AceiusIO/filter-ai/README.md

 Every word should be placed on its own line.
 There are no comments currently, but that may change.

 ### Tier #1
 Tier one words should be words that most people would not be offended by, such as stupid.
 Minor insults, and wanna be swear words.
+Reccomended if you want the squeaky clean shine.
 ### Tier #2
 Tier two words are words that a majority of people would find offensive, such as swear words.
+This is the default.
 ### Tier #3
 Tier three words are words that almost all people would find offensive, such as racial slurs, NSFW language, and the likes.
+Turning this off would basically make the bot inactive so it can't be disabled.

 ## ⚙️ Customize configuration
 Using filter.properties, we can set how much the bot will be active.
 By default the bot is on mode 2, filtering tier 2 words and above.
 You can change this to mode 3 (level 3 words only) or mode 1 (filter everything).